mbergins/focal_adhesions/README.txt

 Introduction:

-Congradulations, you have downloaded the focal adhesion analysis suite.
+Congratulations, you have downloaded the focal adhesion analysis suite.
 You should see three folders:

 	-data: used to hold the raw imaging data, along with config files